John Colicos: Film and television

 Several years after his Battlestar Galactica tenure, Colicos again ventured into science fiction.
 In August and September 1981, he portrayed Mikkos Cassadine, a demented, power-mad businessman bent on freezing the world, on the ABC soap opera General Hospital.
 He was also the voice of the X-Men villain Apocalypse/En Sabah Nur (1993–1995) in the Fox Kids animated X-Men television series in the nineties, and twice played rogue alien Quinn in the first season (1988–1989) of War of the Worlds.

 In 1982 he ventured into educational TV with TVOntario's award-winning production of Prophecy with John Colicos.
-The writer/director, Dr. Robert Gardner, recalled his initial meeting with the actor: "I had seen him scores of times in movies and television and I was very nervous.
+The writer/director, Robert Gardner, recalled his initial meeting with the actor: "I had seen him scores of times in movies and television and I was very nervous.
 In truth, though, he was a joy to work with.
 Once he sensed that you were prepared he was thoroughly professional.
 His presence in the ninety-minute production was the main reason it went on to win the prestigious Gold Medal at the Atlanta International Film Festival."

 He appeared in TV commercials during the 1990s for America's Best Contacts & Eyeglasses.
-Colicos' final acting appearance was his reprise of Count Baltar in the concept demonstration trailer Battlestar Galactica: The Second Coming, exhibited at many science fiction conventions in 1999.
+Colicos' final acting appearance was his reprise of Baltar in the concept demonstration trailer Battlestar Galactica: The Second Coming, exhibited at many science fiction conventions in 1999.

 Personal life

 Colicos wed Mona McHenry in 1956 and divorced in 1981.
 They had two sons, Nicolas (also an actor) and Edmund.
+The family lived at a Victorian-style mansion in Toronto, where Colicos owned a 4,000-volume theatrical research library.

+Colicos received the Order of Ontario in 1997.

+Death

 Colicos died in Toronto on March 6, 2000, at the age of 71, after a series of heart attacks.